saehuber/reproducibility-workshop-2025/README.md

 - Writing readable metadata with readme files
 - Automating your workflow with scripts
 - Capture and share your computational environment
+- Using large language models (GenAI) to assist with the above

 <dl>
   <dt>Length</dt>